AmberErinLi/simple-search-engine/README.md

 ---

 ## 📂 Repository Structure
+The project is organized as follows:

 /simple-search-engine
 ├── src/ # Java source code
+│ ├── Media.java # Interface representing generic media (books, movies, etc.)
-│ ├── Book.java
+│ ├── Book.java # Class representing a Book implementing Media
-│ ├── SearchClient.java
+│ ├── SearchClient.java # Handles indexing and search queries
-│ └── Testing.java
+│ └── Testing.java # JUnit tests for all classes and methods
+├── books/ # Sample book text files used for testing
+│ ├── Dracula.txt
+│ ├── Frankenstein; Or, the Modern Prometheus.txt
+│ ├── Gulliver's Travels into Several Remote Nations of the World.txt │ ├── Romeo and Juliet.txt
+│ ├── The Great Gatsby.txt
+│ ├── The Picture of Dorian Gray.txt
+│ ├── The War of the Worlds.txt
+│ ├── Treasure Island.txt
+│ └── Winnie-the-Pooh.txt
-├── README.md
+├── README.md # Project overview and instructions
-└── (other resources, e.g., book content files)
+└── .gitignore # Ignore compiled files and IDE artifacts

 ---